zama-ai/bounty-program/README.md

 ### I have more questions, where can I contact the Zama team?

-You can either write us at: bounty@zama.ai or ping us on the Zama libraries channels on the FHE.org discord <a href="https://discord.fhe.org">here</a>.
+Check out the *support* section below.

 ### Who is reviewing submissions to the Zama bounty program?

-Our program committee is responsible for reviewing your code, merging your final PR, and getting you your well-deserved reward.
+Our program committee is responsible for reviewing your code, merging your final PR, and rewarding your submission.
 We have selected a broad range of Zama team members to ensure that the process is as fair, fast, and smooth as possible.